 Here is another example, if you sell golf shoes online and want to exclude terms such as golf tournament from showing your ad, you would think of adding golf tournament as a negative match type.
 Let us see its effect on both AdWords and Bing:

 So, though in the case of broad match your ad does get blocked for irrelevant search query golf tournaments in USA and tournaments of golf, however, it blocks your ad for other significant queries such as golf shoes for tournament and shoes for golf tournament.
 Hence concluding, that a broader match type keyword may make you miss out on valuable search queries for which you would want to show your ad.

-On the other hand, using phrase and exact match displays ads for irrelevant search queries tournament of golf and golf tournaments in the USA.
-But they miss big time with search queries such as golf shoes for tournament.
+On the other hand, using the phrase and exact match displays ads for irrelevant search queries tournament of golf and golf tournaments in the USA.
+But they miss big time with search queries such as golf shoes for tournaments.

 Note: If you want to import your negative keyword list from AdWords to Bing, then all broad match types would automatically be assigned the default ‘phrase match type’ in Bing.

 Earlier this year Bing announced some improvements in their normalization process.
 So, while earlier all stop words, special characters, and apostrophes were removed from the search query, they no longer will.
 In addition to this, like Google, marketers will automatically opt-in for close variants.
 This update has had some major impact on negative keywords, which we will discuss in detail.